Applesauce Vegan Muffins

 whole apple and diced apple on cutting board with knife

-In a medium bowl, whisk together the wet ingredients that include applesauce, almond milk, vanilla, vinegar, and date paste (if using as a sweetener substitute).
-If you are feeling creative, try making your own Almond Milk in about 10-minutes.
+STEP #3: In a medium bowl, whisk together the wet ingredients including homemade unsweetened applesauce, almond milk, vanilla, vinegar, and date paste (if using as a sweetener substitute).
+If you are feeling creative, try making your own almond milk in about 10 minutes.

 A number of people have messaged me over the years saying they aren’t able to find unsweetened applesauce in their area.
 The good news is that homemade applesauce is really easy to make in your own kitchen if you want to give it a try, and the only ingredients are apples, water, and lemon juice.